SalmaML/Getting-and-Cleaning-Data-Course-Project/README.md

    -From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-3. TidyDataSet.txt is the exported final requested tidy data
+3. TidyData_avg.txt is the exported final requested tidy data